How much is Estate duty in Namibia?

 The amount of estate duty payable in Namibia depends on the value of the deceased person’s property and whether they were survived by a spouse or dependent children.
 Estates valued at less than N$1 million are exempt from estate duty, while those valued at more than N$1 million are subject to a sliding scale of rates ranging from 2% to 10%.
 Surviving spouses and dependent children are also entitled to an exemption from estate duty.

-See also How Much is PlayStation 4 in Namibia?
+See also How Much Does It Cost to Record a Song in Namibia?

 how much is estate tax in namibia